git-moss/DrivenByMossWiki/Ableton-Push-I-&-II.md

   * The pads display an 8x8 view of the selected clips note grid.
   * The rows represent the notes of the selected scale.
-  * Use the arrow keys to navigate in the grid.
+  * To navigate in a clip use the Page left/right (device in/out on Push 1) buttons.
   * Note that you can scroll past the end of the clip (to the right).
   * Press pads to enter/delete notes.
   * The velocity of the pressed key is set as well.